Kinan Azmeh

-Kinan Azmeh (كنان العظمة, born June 10, 1976, in Damascus), is a Syrian clarinet player and composer of contemporary music.
-Performing with orchestras such as the New York Philharmonic, the Seattle Symphony, the Bavarian Radio Symphony Orchestra, the West-Eastern Divan Orchestra, or the Syrian Symphony Orchestra, he has played both as a soloist of classical works as well as of contemporary compositions.
+Kinan Azmeh (كنان العظمة, born June 10, 1976, in Damascus), is a Syrian clarinet player and composer of contemporary classical music based in New York City.
+Performing with orchestras such as the New York Philharmonic, the Seattle Symphony, the Bavarian Radio Symphony Orchestra, the West–Eastern Divan Orchestra, or the Syrian Symphony Orchestra, he has played as a soloist of classical works as well as of contemporary compositions.

 Life and career

 Born in Damascus, Syria in 1976, Azmeh began to play the clarinet at age six.
 Originally taking lessons on the violin, he switched to an even-handed instrument that left-handed players did not play too differently from right-handed players.
-Azmeh studied at the conservatory of music in Damascus.
+Azmeh studied at the Higher Institute of Music in Damascus.
 At the University of Damascus, he majored in electrical engineering, at the same time pursuing his studies at the conservatory.

 Azmeh received his master's degree and graduate diploma in music from the Juilliard School in New York City.
 In 1997, he was the first Arab musician to win the first prize in the Nicolai Rubinstein International Youth competition in Moscow, Russia.

 Azmeh is based in New York City, where he received his Ph.D. in 2013 at the City University of New York with Charles Neidich.
 From there, he regularly traveled to Damascus, where he played in a Syrian chamber group and has given numerous concerts and workshops.
 These trips have ended, however, since the beginning of the Syrian Civil War in 2011.
 In March 2017, Azmeh made international news, because he was unable to return to New York City for some time, following the issuance of Executive Order 13769 by U.S. President Donald Trump.

 In 2022, clarinet maker Henri Selmer in Paris published a 160-page notebook for creative exercise and playing on their new clarinet type Muse, written in collaboration with Azmeh.